Psalm 64 - Overcomer - They aim their bitter word

 They, the conspirators, say, Who will see them, the mob?
 How could we not see the mob, since it is huge?
 We see the mob, but not the individuals composing the mob, so they can't be prosecuted, or so they think.

 v6 - The Hebrew word chapesh is used 3 times in this verse.
 It means to search out, and the noun means "disguise".
 They search out how to do iniquities and disguise it.

 The Hebrew word for "man" here is ish, inferring a person of the upper class in contrast to adam, common man, in v9 (Ps 62:9).

 They are very complicated.
-They invent bizarre plots that the leader was influenced by Russia in order to distract from their crimes. (cf. Rev 2:24)
+They invent bizarre plots in order to distract from their crimes (cf. Rev 2:24).

 I feel that the mood of the psalm changes from the 2nd half of this verse.
-It shifts from looking the enemies to man in general.
+It shifts from looking at the enemies to the nature of man in general.

 v7 - My favorite verse in this psalm.